cmeofalltrades/hp-laptop-performance-optimization/README.md

 The investigation determined that insufficient physical memory was the primary cause of the customer's performance issues.

 Following installation of an 8GB Samsung DDR4-3200 memory module, memory utilization decreased from approximately **90% to 47%**, while available physical memory increased from approximately **358MB to 3.9GB**.

-Post-upgrade validation using PowerShell and Windows Task Manager confirmed that the hardware upgrade successfully eliminated the primary memory bottleneck and significantly improved overall system responsiveness.
+Post upgrade validation using PowerShell and Windows Task Manager confirmed that the hardware upgrade successfully eliminated the primary memory bottleneck and signficantly improved overall system responsiveness.

 ---

 ## Secondary Causes